snakemake/snakemake/docs/project_info/contributing.rst

 To ensure that you do not introduce bugs into Snakemake, you should test your code thouroughly.

-To have integration tests run automatically when commiting code changes to bitbucket, you need to sign up on wercker.com and register a user.
+To have integration tests run automatically when commiting code changes to Github, you need to sign up on wercker.com and register a user.

 The easiest way to run your development version of Snakemake is perhaps to go to the folder containing your local copy of Snakemake and call